white-st-gang/efr_electronics_intro_task_recources/README.md

 8. Setup the project with the library and design rules
 9. Design a schematic for an led strip that incorporates 2 different led colors.
 This LED strip will be used as an **Autonomous System Status Indicator (ASSI)** in the upcoming season.

    1. supply voltage: 24V
    2. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec
    3. Solderable connection to the wire harness
-    4. Refer to the FSG 2025 v1.1 rules for guidance on how bright the leds should be
+   4. Refer to the FSG 2025 v1.1 rules for guidance on how bright the LEDs should be
    5. make sure the schematics complies without errors

-11. Rout the designed PCB:
+10. Rout the designed PCB:

     1. maximum design space: 7mm x 210 mm
     2. number of layers: 2
-    3. leds should be evenly spaced in x and y directions (a different number of leds between the colors is ok)
+    3. LEDs should be evenly spaced in x and y directions (a different number of LEDs between the colors is ok)
-    6. Refer to the FSG 2025 v1.1 rules for guidance on component placment, allowed board shapes, and the allowed minimum illuminated surface.
+    4. Refer to the FSG 2025 v1.1 rules for guidance on component placement, allowed board shapes, and the allowed minimum illuminated surface.
-    7. add your name and season to the pcb with silk screen
+    5. add your name and season to the PCB with silk screen
-    8. Do a design rules check at the end, make sure you don't have any violations
+    6. Do a design rules check at the end, make sure you don't have any violations

-13. Make sure to commit and push regularly
+11. Make sure to commit and push regularly